What Is Timber Trespass RCWβ€―64.12.030 Explained

 Timber trespass is one of the most expensive mistakes a homeowner or contractor can make in Washington State.
 Under RCW 64.12.030, even unintentionally cutting, damaging, or removing a tree on someone else’s property can trigger steep financial penalties—including treble damages, appraisal costs, restoration, and potential emotional-distress claims.
 This guide breaks down exactly how Washington’s timber trespass law works, how boundary trees are defined, and how to avoid costly disputes before work begins.

-• Cutting or damaging a tree you do not own can trigger triple damages under RCW 64.12.030.
+Cutting, damaging, or removing a tree you do not own may trigger treble damages under RCW 64.12.030, potentially tripling the financial exposure.

-• A tree whose trunk crosses a property line is legally a shared boundary tree—and requires written consent from all owners before pruning or removal.
+A tree whose trunk crosses the property line is generally considered a shared boundary tree and may require consent from all owners before major work.

 Learn how responsibility is determined in Washington State—including insurance coverage, property lines, and exceptions—in our guide to tree removal responsibility in Washington State.